autobot433/movie-site/README.md

 # FilmRec

 FilmRec is a full-stack movie and TV recommendation app.
 Users can create an account, search for movies and shows, rate what they have watched, build a watchlist, and get personalized recommendations using TMDB data.
+One specific feature I liked was the feed section of the website.
+The thought behind the feed section is because nowadays everyone likes to scroll to consume media, now you can scroll to quickly see movie recommendations.

 Live site: https://movie-site-mu-ruby.vercel.app